tessajelliott/tessajelliott/README.md

+hi i'm tessa or uzi or just call me maikol if u wanna have my unique name incase you know other twenty uzis or tessas

+i love nuzi and nessa and my brain is a machine that makes every ship transmasc4transmasc

+u should fr treat me like uzi and/or tessa they're me. me in the flesh/metal

 ![](https://i.postimg.cc/qR166Kpc/Notepad-202601281921-55096.jpg)
 if u think nessa is disgusting (not normal dislike, but thinking it's horrible) but ship jessa im immediately assuming you fetishize lesbians or that you like incest jsyk 💔